 A general election is held on the 1st Tuesday after the first Monday in the month of November.
-The term "general election" is used principally to distinguish that election from ‘primary elections’ or ‘special elections.’
-For the most recent Election Results, click here.
+The term "general election" is used principally to distinguish that election from 'primary elections' or 'special elections.'
+View the most recent Election Results.

 A special election is held in jurisdictions to fill an office that becomes vacant prior to the end of its corresponding term.

 Want to work as an Election Day Inspector or Election Day Translator?
 The Board of Elections is accepting applications for Inspectors and Spanish Translators.
 Complete the application below and submit the form to the Board.
 You will be notified if your application has been accepted.

 - If any of the information on this card is incorrect, please call the Board of Elections.

 - If you have moved since your last registration, complete a new

 - If you have moved out of Nassau County, you must register in your new county

 - If you are physically disabled and your polling place is NOT accessible, you may request that your record be moved to an accessible location.
 The request must be made in writing and it must be sent to the Board prior to the 20th day before the election.
 Please note: All polling locations are equipped with Ballot Marking Devices for disabled voters.